GuilhermeGuitte/behat-laravel/README.md

 [![ProjectStatus](http://stillmaintained.com/GuilhermeGuitte/behat-laravel.png)](http://stillmaintained.com/GuilhermeGuitte/behat-laravel)

-Behat-Laravel is a solution test your application BDD methodology.
-This package create the following folder structure:
+Behat-Laravel is a solution test your application using the BDD methodology.

 ## Features: